 The entire region of southeastern Pennsylvania needs to be on high alert with the latest invasive pest to enter our area, The Spotted Lanternfly.
 First discovered in Berks County in 2014, homeowners are quickly discovering how destructive this insect can be to their landscape.

-Effecting over 60 different plants, Spotted Lanternfly has the potential to wreak havoc throughout our community.
-Frequent property inspections throughout all life cycles are extremely important in gaining control over your property from Spotted Lanternfly infestation and the damaging effects of Spotted Lanternfly.
+Affecting over 60 different plants, Spotted Lanternfly has the potential to wreak havoc throughout our community.
+Frequent residential tree inspections throughout all life cycles are extremely important in gaining control over your property from Spotted Lanternfly infestation and the damaging effects of Spotted Lanternfly.

 Various Life Stages of the Spotted Lanternfly